bxparks/AceSegment/README.md

 ```

 The problem with using this method is that it's difficult to get much else done
 in the `loop()` method.
-We noted above that to get dimmable digits using PWM,
-then we need a field rate of 2000-4000 Hz or 250-500 microseconds per frame.
-If
-the `loop()` method executes anything else that affects the timing requirements,
+If those other side things take up too much time, then
+the refreshing rate of the LED module will wander, and the eyes will notice
-then the user will notice this problem as flickering of the LED segments.
+flickering of the LED module.

+Using this polling method is the easiest way to get AceSegment working.
+But many
+non-trivial project will want to use the timer interrupt method to avoid the
+flickering problem.

 <a name="RenderingUsingInterrupts"></a>
 #### Rendering Using Interrupts

-This is the recommended way of drawing the bit patterns to the LED display.

-The calling code sets up an interrupt service
+The calling code sets up an interrupt service routine (ISR) which calls
-routine which calls `SegmentDisplay::renderField()` at exactly the periodic
+`SegmentDisplay::renderFieldNow()` at exactly the periodic frequency needed to
-frequency needed to achieve the desired frames per second and fields
+achieve the desired frames per second and fields per second.
-per second.

 Unfortunately, timer interrupts are not part of the Arduino API (probably
-because every microcontroller does interrupts in a slightly different way).
-For
+because every microcontroller handles interrupts in a slightly different way).
-example, an ATmega328 (e.g. Arduino UNO, Nano, Mini), using an 8-bit timer on
+For example, an ATmega328 (e.g. Arduino UNO, Nano, Mini), using an 8-bit timer
-Timer 2 looks like this:
+on Timer 2 looks like this:
 ```
 ISR(TIMER2_COMPA_vect) {
-  segmentDisplay.renderField();
+  segmentDisplay.renderFieldNow();
 }

 void setup() {
   ...
   // set up Timer 2
   uint8_t timerCompareValue =
-      (long) F_CPU / 1024 / renderer->getFieldsPerSecond() - 1;
+      (unsigned long) F_CPU / 1024 / segmentDisplay->getFieldsPerSecond() - 1;
   noInterrupts();
   TCNT2  = 0;	// Initialize counter value to 0
   TCCR2A = 0;